 |TCL||Roku OS||Like Roku streaming boxes, Roku OS is awesome, featuring simple navigation and best-in-class search that looks through every app for your chosen content.
 There’s even voice search!|

 |Element||Amazon Fire TV||In addition to the inclusion of the Amazon Video app, you’ll get access to Alexa, a personal assistant to help navigate your TV and control your smart home devices.|

 For the most part, smart TV interfaces are designed to be simple and easy enough for anyone to use without training or tutorials (after all, lots of people check out display TVs before buying).
 Still, sometimes you just don’t want to hunt and peck — and that’s where voice search comes in.

-Even more so than a few years ago, you’ll have a hard time finding a TV without at least some smart features these days.
-This is especially true if you’re buying a TV larger than 40 inches and it’s from a name brand.
-A no-name 24-inch TV probably won’t have any smarts, but most others will.
+Even more so than a few years ago, you’ll have a hard time finding a TV without at least basic smart features and streaming apps these days.
+This is especially true if you’re buying a TV larger than 40 inches from a name brand.
+A no-name 24-inch TV probably won’t have any smarts (if you can find one), but most others will.

 If you want more info on streaming devices, check our rundown of the best streamers you can buy.